 - Heading output for orientation or INS integrations

-- AIM+ anti-jamming and monitoring system + advanced GNSS+ toolkit
+- AIM+ anti-jamming and monitoring system + advanced GNSS+ algorithms

 - Camera shutter synchronisation

 - Plug compatible with ArduPilot/Pixhawk